Understanding Freight Shipping: A Comprehensive Guide

 On the pickup day:

-BOL is one of the most important freight documents because it’s proof of shipment and details what is being transported.
+BOL is one of the most important freight documents because it serves as proof of shipment and details what is being transported.

 Step 7: Freight in Transit (Tracking & Communication)